jxshang/CasCM/README.md

 # CasCM: Modeling Intra- and Inter-Community Evolution for Cascade Popularity Prediction

-This is the implementation of CasCM: [ Modeling Intra- and Inter-Community Evolution for Cascade Popularity Prediction, DASFAA 2026].
+This is the implementation of CasCM: [ Modeling Intra- and Inter-Community Evolution for Cascade Popularity Prediction, KSEM 2026].

 ## Requirements
 python == 3.9.23